turingschool/mod-0-curriculum/shared/shared/asking_qs.md

 ## Check For Understanding

-You won't submit anything in the submission form for this topic; but you will be asked to ask at least 1 question in your Slack small group daily.
-And, you'll be asked to reflect on questions (asked by you and peers) in some of your End of Day Synthesis prompts.
+You won't submit anything in the submission form for this topic; but you will be asked to ask at least 1 question in your Slack small group daily (or, if not necessary, share what challenge you had and how you overcame it).
+And, you'll be asked to reflect on questions (asked by you and peers) in some of your reflection prompts.
 So, keep this in mind - come back to this document when you go to Slack to type of a question or keep a sticky note on your desk with the 4 best practices - whatever it takes to build a strong habit for yourself!

 <br>
 <br>